-There’s no doubt that us moms don’t get enough sleep to support our hectic days and busy minds.
-Sleep deprivation in motherhood is brutal and has real consequences for our health and quality of life.
-It’s no wonder why moms are always tired.
+There’s no doubt that moms don’t get enough sleep to support our hectic days and busy minds.
+Sleep deprivation and “mom fatigue” in motherhood feel brutal and can have real consequences for our health and quality of life.

 Sleep deprivation.
 We’re warned about it when pregnant but never fully understand it until we’re experiencing it.
 And, especially in the early days, there’s not much we can do about it.
 It can be a very draining, debilitating feeling.